coelhotv/ai-agent-squad/DOCS/setup.md

 docker-compose up -d --build
 ```

 This builds the image, installs dependencies, and starts the FastAPI server.
-Visit `http://localhost:8000` to see the intake UI and `http://localhost:8000/tasks_dashboard` for the live dashboard.
+Visit `http://localhost:8000` to see the intake UI (which now includes the Manual/Semi-auto toggle) and `http://localhost:8000/tasks_dashboard` for the live dashboard.

 If you exported `PERPLEXITY_API_KEY`, Docker Compose will pass it through automatically (see the `environment` block in `docker-compose.yml`).